summii/summii.github.io/blog/_posts/2020-03-29-convolutional-neural-network-part-1.md

 print(f"The output shape is {y.shape}")

 #We can now visualise the output y of the convolution.
-#In order to do this, use the provided lab.imarraysc function to display an image for each feature channel in y
 fig = plt.figure(figsize=(15,10))

 #Visulaize the output image, one channel per image